Insert-Squad-Name/group-project-back-end/README.md

 # CMS

 Our content management system application is able to make new blogs and posts by communicating with our MongoDB database.
-For our have three different models and controllers (entries, pages, and users).
-In our pages controller we have a dynamic query on the url params to signal when to index all pages or the pages belonging only to the user.
+For our database we have three different models and controllers (entries, pages, and users).
+In our pages controller we have a flag on the url params to signal when to index all pages or the pages belonging only to the user.
 The Express api framework is used to save and retrieve data, more on installation and routes is listed below.

 ## Routes